mhuon/metaverse/README.md

 ### About me

-I'm a priciple software engineer working for a small biotech company building out internal solutions to solve next problems that the world is currently facing.
+I'm a priciple software engineer working for a small biotech company building out internal solutions to solve problems that the world is currently facing (covid [atum.bio]).
 I'm a problem solver at heart and always looking for opportunities to build company that will have a positive impact on society.